The Society of Folk Dance Historians (SFDH)

 The Ragtime dance craze sparked by Vernon and Irene Castle became a passionate expression of newfound elegance and style.
 The dances of the time are at once pompous and elegant, pretentious and innocent, contrived and danceable, a perfect depiction of the social values of the time.
 An interesting comparison can be made of the further evolution in American social dance following World War I as the "Roaring 20s" left its mark on the dance in the contrasting forms of the Charleston and Foxtrot.

 by Richard Duree

 Why do we dance the way we do?
-How do we describe the difference between the flamenco of the Spanish gypsies and the Lindy?
-Or the Ukrainian hopak?
+How do we describe the difference between the Flamenco of the Spanish Roma and the Lindy?
+Or the Ukrainian Hopak?
 Why do those people dance the way they do?

 Why, indeed.
 Why do we dance at all?
 And what is dance anyway?
 It's a bit like asking about the meaning of life.
 If we give it some thought, dance, and how we perform it, tells us a lot about ourselves.
 And not just ourselves.
 We can see into the intimate values of anyone who dances.
 And that includes almost everyone.
 Serious studies are made on lesser questions.

 Dance ethnology is that unique science that relates dance to the personality and aesthetics of the ethnic group to which it belongs and identifies the social, geographical, and historical factors that effect the dance's form and character.
 It seeks to understand not only how, but why one culture's dance differs from another and what the dance tells us.